 The National Catholic Youth Choir (NCYC) is sponsored by the Saint John's School of Theology and Seminary.
+NCYC has a long tradition of promoting faith and musical beauty in the lives of young singers.
 NCYC sings in liturgy and in concert and preserves and fosters the "treasury of sacred music" by following the teachings of the Vatican Council II.
 The choir meets on the beautiful grounds of Saint John's Abbey and University in Collegeville, Minnesota.

 The choir was co-founded in 2000 by Dr. Axel Theimer and Fr.
 Anthony Ruff, OSB.
 Axel conducted the choir for 16 years until he stepped down in 2016.
 A native of Austria, he has been a member of the CSB/SJU Music Department since coming to the US in 1969 and will continue to be a member of the music faculty and remain active as conductor and clinician throughout the United States and beyond. email@example.com